 - Underpass is open to motorists in both directions

 - Sidewalks are open on both the east and west side of the underpass

 - Temporary barriers are in place around the integrated art installations until Fall 2021

 - 2018 - 2019: public engagement - COMPLETED

 - 2019 - 2020: final design - COMPLETED

 - Fall 2020: Underpass enhancements – COMPLETED

 - Spring 2021: Lift station upgrades - COMPLETED

-- Summer - Fall 2021: Completion of project landscaping, installation of integrated art pieces as well as completion of lift station upgrades
+- Summer 2021 - spring 2022: Completion of project landscaping, installation of integrated art pieces as well as completion of lift station upgrades

 As the project moves forward, we will provide updates about this project through this webpage.
 If you would like more information, please contact 311.